weipeng/gossipcala/README.md

 * **sbt**

 ## Instruction
-After clone the repository, before running sbt, first run
+After cloning the repository, before running sbt, one should first run

 ```
 #!shell

 sh setupotpimizer.sh
 ```
-This script installs the new optimizer in Scala, that deals with AKKA.
-Since the old Scala optimizer fails to incorporate well with AKKA, we switch to a new prominent one.
+This script installs the new optimizer for Scala, that deals with AKKA.
+The old Scala optimizer fails to incorporate well with AKKA, therefore we switch to a new prominent one.

-In the sequel, one can run sbt to build th project by
+In the sequel, one can run sbt to build th project using the following command:
 ```
 sbt clean compile
 ```